apache/beam/learning/prompts/code-generation/10_io_parquet.md

 The `ReadParquetOptions` class is used to define the command-line argument `--path`, which specifies the path to the Parquet file.
 This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) for the required `path` argument.

-The code creates an Apache Beam pipeline using the `ReadParquetOptions` class to set the Parquet file path and the [`ReadFromParquet` transform](https://beam.apache.org/releases/pydoc/current/apache_beam.io.parquetio.html#apache_beam.io.parquetio.ReadFromParquet) transform to read data from the file.
+The code creates an Apache Beam pipeline using the `ReadParquetOptions` class to set the Parquet file path and the [`ReadFromParquet` transform](https://beam.apache.org/releases/pydoc/current/apache_beam.io.parquetio.html#apache_beam.io.parquetio.ReadFromParquet) to read data from the file.